GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 A robot that is able to locate other sound sources accurately can also adjust its navigation policy to take advantage of this knowledge.
 Robot navigation is likewise complex and often relies on multi-modal perception.
 LIDAR, or depth information, allows the robot to localize itself and other potentially moving subjects in the environment.
+Visual information has also been used to perform #acr("SSL") @mo_closer_2022.
+Regarding robotics, Naranag et al. @narang_auditory-aware_2014 have combined a sound source localizer with a visual #acr("SLAM") system for performing auditory-aware navigation.
+Using both modalities helped improve overall performance, including the #acr("SSL") accuracy itself.
 // TODO citations
 However, identifying the position of currently speaking humans requires an #acr("SSL") method.
 This paragraph will take a closer look at the literature focusing on localization techniques in the context of robotics.